pupaxxo/cock-o-the/README.md

 ### Disclaimer

-We built this game in less than 48hours without sleeping during Global Game Jam 2019.
+We built this game in less than 48 hours without sleeping during the Global Game Jam 2019.
-We are seriously not responsible for any of the consequence caused to the reading of this code.
+We are seriously not responsible for any ill effect caused by reading our code.
 We will not answer any question about `How` or `Why`.
-We do not remember any of these things.
+We do not know.
-We also remember you that we are 4 young web developers, you can't expect high level game-technique/assets.
+We would also like to point out that we are 4 young web developers, therefore I would not expect to see anything special.

 ### Easy mode

-* Run `yarn dev` to start up a webserver on port `9000` that will host the javascript compiled bundle
+* Run `yarn dev` to start up a webserver on port `9000` that will host the compiled javascript bundle
-* Open chrome and go to `chrome://extensions`
+* Open Google Chrome and navigate to `chrome://extensions`
-* Enable developer mode in the top-right of the page, if you haven't done yet
+* Enable developer mode in the top-right corner of the page, if you haven't done yet
 * Click on `Upload a non packaged extension` (I don't know the exact english translation)
 * Select the `test` folder
 * Enjoy :P

-Note that every time you apply a change to some js file, webpack will automatically recompile the javascript bundle.
-You will have to just reload the webpage
+Note that every time you modifyy a js file, webpack will automatically recompile the bundle.
+You will need to reload the webpage to see those changes take effect.

 Webpack will also automatically open a new tab pointing to localhost:9000 with the injected script.
 You can modify this template applying changes to `public/index.html`